seanrmurphy/dvop1-lab/Readme.md

 Content for the DVOP1 Lab.
+Include python app.